phpDocumentor/phpDocumentor/README.md

 What is phpDocumentor?
 ----------------------

-phpDocumentor is an application that is capable of analyzing your PHP source code and DocBlock comments to generate a complete set of API Documentation.
+phpDocumentor stands as the de-facto documentation tool for PHP projects, offering a robust solution for generating comprehensive documentation effortlessly.
+By analyzing your PHP source code and DocBlock comments, phpDocumentor generates a complete set of API documentation, making it an indispensable tool for developers striving for clear and well-documented codebases.

+Beyond its prowess in API documentation, phpDocumentor goes further by providing additional features.
+It is equipped with the ability to create UML diagrams, making it a versatile tool for visualizing code structure.
+Additionally, phpDocumentor offers a full-featured markup language parser, supporting both RestructuredText and Markdown syntax.
+This flexibility allows you to document your project using the markup language that best suits your preferences.

+A notable feature of phpDocumentor is its capability to include parts of your API documentation directly into your RestructuredText documentation.
+This integration ensures that your documentation and code remain in sync, saving you time and effort in maintaining accurate and up-to-date project documentation.

-Inspired by phpDocumentor 1 and JavaDoc, it continues to innovate and is up to date with the latest technologies and PHP language features.
+Inspired by its predecessors, phpDocumentor 1 and JavaDoc, phpDocumentor continues to innovate, staying up-to-date with the latest technologies and PHP language features.
+This commitment ensures that developers have access to the best possible documentation experience, aligning with modern development practices.

+In this guide, we will explore the various features of phpDocumentor, from its core functionality in generating API documentation to its advanced capabilities in parsing markup languages.
+Whether you're a beginner or an experienced developer, phpDocumentor is your ally in creating well-documented, maintainable, and understandable PHP projects.

 phpDocumentor v3 (Stable)
 ------------------------------------